I know you’re thinking: Medical blogging is a lot of work. Nobody wants to read your blog.

 There are enough blogs out there already.

-Here’s the truth: medical blogging is one of your most important business strategies.
+Here’s the truth: getting starting a health blogger will be one of your most important business strategies.

-It’s a must-have for anyone starting a medical writing career (freelance or permanently employed, beginner or old-hand) who want to build a profile, get more clients, network with other writers, and stay ahead of the game.
+A blog is a must-have for anyone starting a medical writing career (freelance or permanently employed, beginner or old-hand) who want to build a profile, retain your freelance clients, network with other writers, and stay ahead of the game.

 What’s medical blogging all about?

 In a nutshell, medical blogging enhances your business.

 Blogging shows that you care about being a medical writer and that you have something interesting to offer.